-Click Run 'npm install' in the popup:
+Click the Run 'npm install', Run 'yarn install', or Run 'pnpm install' link in the popup:

 RubyMine shows this popup when the dependencies are not installed yet or when they have changed.
-If you close the popup or turn it off by choosing Don't ask again, you can still install the dependencies using the Run 'npm install' action or in the built-in terminal.
+If you close the popup or turn it off by choosing Don't ask again, you can still install the dependencies using the Run '<package_manager> install' action or in the built-in terminal.